zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 #### [Azure PowerShell](#tab/azure-powershell)

 Use the [Add-AzVmssExtension](/powershell/module/az.compute/add-azvmssextension) cmdlet to add the Application Health extension to the scale set model definition.

-The following example adds the **Application Health - Rich States** extension to the `extensionProfile` in the scale set model of a Windows-based scale set.
-The example uses the new Az PowerShell module.

 ```azurepowershell-interactive
 # Define the scale set variables